Ensembl/gene_symbol_transformer/README.md

 ## feature engineering

-For the current implementation of the classifier, the protein sequences are directly converted to features using an one-hot vector representation.
+For the generation of features to be used for training the neural network, the protein sequences are converted to the one-hot vector representation.
 The protein sequences contain all of the 26 IUPAC extended protein letters and the asterisk representing a stop codon.
 That results to a 27-long one-hot vector for each protein letter in a sequence, and a tensor of length 27 x L for each sequence, where L is the sequence length.

 ## neural network architecture

-The current implementation of the classifier is implemented as a multilayer perceptron, or fully connected feedforward neural network, which contains two layers of a tunable number of connections between them.
-The ReLU activation function is applied after the first layer and the LogSoftmax (`log(Softmax(x))`) is applied as the final activation function.
-No dropout was used.
+Currently, the classifier is implemented as a multilayer perceptron, or fully connected feedforward neural network, which contains two layers with a tunable number of connections between them.
+The ReLU activation function is applied after the first layer, while Softmax is applied as the final activation function.
+During training a validation set is being tested and early stopping is used for regularization, halting the training session when the validation loss stops decreasing between epochs.

 Example printout of a network:
 ```
 FullyConnectedNetwork(
   (input_layer): Linear(in_features=27000, out_features=512, bias=True)
+  (relu): ReLU()
   (output_layer): Linear(in_features=512, out_features=25028, bias=True)
-  (relu): ReLU()
   (final_activation): LogSoftmax(dim=1)
 )
 ```

-The negative log likelihood loss was applied to the network output as the loss function.
+The negative log likelihood loss is applied to the network output as the loss function.

 The example protein sequences are of variable length with mean `580.63`, median `444`, and standard deviation `521.15`.
 In order to generate uniform sized batches all sequences were normalized to a length of `841`, equal to `mean + 0.5 * standard deviation`, with either truncating longer sequences or padding shorter ones.
 Therefore, the final feature tensor being fed to the neural network for each example is of size `27 x 841`.